Measurements of the Thermal and Ionization State of the Intergalactic Medium during the Cosmic Afternoon: Simulations

 In this study, each Nyx simulation starts at $z=159$ and runs until $z=0.03$.
 It spans a simulation domain of $L_{\text{box}} = 20~{\rm cMpc}\slash h$ having $N_{\text{cell}} = 1024^3$ Eulerian cells for baryon and equal count of dark matter particles.
 The chosen box size strikes a balance between managing computational resources and ensuring convergence to within a margin of $< 10\%$ on small scales (reflected in large $k$ values).
 A more detailed discussion on resolution and box size considerations can be found in \citet{Lukic2015}.

-Because of the degeneracy between the thermal and ionization states of the IGM, we need a large set of NyX simulations that have different thermal histories.
-Below we explain the the simulation grid that we used in this work.
+Due to the inherent degeneracy between the thermal and ionization states of the IGM, it is essential to employ a substantial collection of Nyx simulations, each representing varied thermal histories.
+We provide a detailed description of the simulation grid utilized in this study in the following section.

-\subsection{Thermal parameters and simulation grid}
+\subsection{Thermal Parameters and Simulation Grid}